nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 #### Implementation

-The purpose of this enhancement is to allow user to archive applications that are not applicable in the current time (applications that are rejected/offered/no-response )
+The purpose of this enhancement is to allow users to archive instead of deleting applications that are not applicable in the current time (e.g. applications that have been rejected/offered/no-response for a period of time).
 * Data archiving of `Application` is done by adding a boolean attribute to the Application class as a record of its archive status.
-* Two predicates in Model to adjust its FilterList shown to the user.
+* Two predicates in Model to adjust its `FilterList` shown to the user.
 * By applying predicates to the `FilterList` in `ModelManager`, the archived `Application` can be hidden from the user.
-* The list showing to user in the UI is either showing the unarchived applications or the archived application using `ListCommand` and `ListArchiveCommand` respectively unless `FindCommand` is used.
+* The list showing to the user in the UI is either showing the unarchived applications or the archived application using `ListCommand` and `ListArchiveCommand` respectively unless `FindCommand` is used.

 The features of the new and modified commands are summarized as follows:
 * `ArchiveCommand`: Set specified application archive status to `true` by utilising `ModelManager#archiveApplication`.
 * `RetriveCommand`: Set specified application archive status to `false` by utilising `ModelManager#retrieveApplication`.
-* `ListArchiveCommand`: Show user the archived applications in CinternS.
+* `ListArchiveCommand`: Show the user the archived applications in CinternS.
-* `ListCommand`: Show user the unarchived applications in CinternS.
+* `ListCommand`: Show the user the unarchived applications in CinternS.

 The following sequence diagram shows how the ModelManager works when archive command is executed to update the list shown in UI:
 ![ModelManagerUsingArchiveSequenceDiagram](images/ModelManagerUsingArchiveSequenceDiagram.png)

-After`ApplicationBook#setArchive` is called the `Model#archiveApplication` will apply the predicate that hides the archive application to the FilterList in Model and the archived application will be hidden from the updated list shown in UI.
+After`ApplicationBook#setArchive` is called the `Model#archiveApplication` will apply the predicate that hides the archived application to the `FilterList` in `Model` and the archived application will be hidden from the updated list shown in UI.

 #### Constraints of Data archiving:
 Archived applications cannot be archived again.
 Doing so will cause `CommandException` to be thrown.
 The same reasoning applies to retrieve command.